HARBERTON PARISH COUNCIL

 Join our local team and become a Parish Councillor

 No special qualification is required to be a councillor, indeed it is important that all sorts of people serve as councillors to give good representation of the community.
+Training for new councillors is also available to help assist with understanding the responsibilities of the role.

 What do Parish Councillors do?